 Kyle Rankin delivers practical advice and techniques for team oriented troubleshooting of Linux servers in a DevOps culture.
 The book includes Linux Server Best Practices in common problem areas.

 Interview & Book Review: “The Phoenix Project, A Novel About IT, DevOps & Helping Your Business Win”

 This book addresses the divide between business and IT and between dev, ops and other teams in IT.
 It will resonate at one point or another with anyone who's ever worked in IT.

 DevOps@Prezi is the second article of the “DevOps War Stories” series.
 Each month we hear what DevOps brings to a different organisation.
 This time we hear about "learning devops from within".

 We spoke with Chris Patterson, Senior Program Manager Team Foundation Server about the role of automated builds and continuous delivery in modern application development.
 1

 Continuous Delivery is rapidly gaining recognition as a successful strategy for true business agility.
-For many organizations the question is no longer “why?”, but rather “how?”
-How do you start with CD, and how do you transform your organization to ensure sustainable results.
-The authors present a Maturity Model to help address some of the key aspects you need to consider when adopting CD.
+The article presents a model to help address some of the key aspects to consider when adopting CD 2